solarchemist/preprint-repro-jpcc2020/README.md

 Please note that compiling the document the first time may take several minutes.
 Subsequent runs are much faster, thanks to the caching performed by knitr.

-Note that compilation also creates a stand-alone PDF of each plot in the `figure/` directory.
+Note that in addition to `paper.pdf` compilation also creates a stand-alone PDF of each plot (inside the `figure/` directory).

 If you encounter problems with recompiling this manuscript, [I'd love to hear about it](https://solarchemist.se/contact)!